EnzymeAD/Enzyme/enzyme/Fortran/README.md

 ## Function-like hooks

 The `enzyme_function_like` hook tells Enzyme to differentiate a function as if it were a known mathematical function.
-For example, the following hook call makes Enzyme use the derivative of `log1p` for `log1p_like_function`, regardless of its implementation:
+For example, Enzyme can use the derivative of `log1p` for `log1p_like_function`, regardless of its implementation.

+### Call-style registration

+The call-style interface follows the same pattern as `enzyme_autodiff`:

 ```fortran
 use enzyme, only: enzyme_function_like, enzyme_log1p